hermangroup/docs/masternodes/setup.rst

 PuTTY will disconnect when the server reboots.

 While this setup includes basic steps to protect your server against attacks, much more can be done.
-In particular, `authenticating with a public key <https://help.ubuntu.com/community/SSH/OpenSSH/Keys>`_ instead of a username/password combination and `enabling automatic security updates <https://help.ubuntu.com/community/AutomaticSecurityUpdates>`_ is advisable.
-More tips are available `here <https://www.cyberciti.biz/tips/linux-security.html>`__.
 However, since the masternode does not actually store the keys to any Historia, these steps are considered beyond the scope of this guide.

 Send the collateral
 ===================